 Handling these sites can feel cumbersome to users, purely because users aren't as familiar with them.
 But by integrating these apps into a smart, AI-powered chatbot users can retrieve data or take action in the most natural way they know – by asking a natural question.

 Everybody usually has 2-3 apps that are "always open" (like Outlook or a specific app for our job role).
 It's literally impossible to replace these under one umbrella.

 But there are also many tools we merely use "frequently".
 Frequently means that we check in on them daily, want to monitor their data and occasionally do some work inside of them.
 Usually there will be between 5 and 15 of such apps which would make them perfect candidates to be added as simple Cards to your Board.

 Once the Card is on your Board you can just keep easy tabs on these apps and, basically, spot with one look, whether intervention will be needed and a direct visit by you is required.

-By implementing a two-pronged approach that incorporates both frequent and infrequent apps into your digital workplace assistant, you can reduce the number of applications you need to visit daily by up to 80%.
+By implementing a two-pronged approach that incorporates both frequent and infrequent apps into your AI-powered, intelligent workplace assistant, you can reduce the number of applications you need to visit daily by up to 80%.

 2. Reduce time to complete tasks